kennyhyun/kennyhyun.github.com/_i18n/en/_posts/2020-09-10-windows-development-environment.markdown

 ### Using Git-bash

-Add following to `profiles.list` array in the Teminal setting.
+Add following to `profiles.list` array in the Terminal setting.

 ```json
             {